taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"It's alright, we'll manage!
 So we run for 3 hours and then start looking for a cave, a thicket, anything to hide from the sun."**

+Iri: **"Just remember, you've been crawling in between the walls of a double-hulled warship for the last 28 days -- that's almost a month!"**

+Asoka is running, breathless.

+Asoka: **"Yeah, so?"**

+Iri: **"I just hadn't realised how much time had passed!"**

+As Asoka runs, their face veil shows them overlays of annotations about the environment around them.
+What happens to the Amazon in 100 years, after massive deforestation, brutal heat, CO2 and NO2 heavy atmosphere, and NO2 acid rain decimate most of the life, and then someone comes along and is starting to re-grow the forest?

+### Page 3

+It's the earliest part of dawn - [astronomical dawn](https://en.wikipedia.org/wiki/Dawn#Astronomical_dawn).
+Asoka leans against a rock to catch their breath.

+Asoka: *"How...far...??"*

+Iri brings up the map they image-captured from the bridge of **WARSHIP**.

+Iri: **"Ummmmm...there!"**

+A bright blue ball appears, far less than halfway to the blinking 'X'.
+Asoka gasps and shakes sweat into the cloth of their head scarf and face veil.
+The fabric is damp, but then quickly dries, as if the cloth were drinking up the fluid.

+Asoka: *"Seriously??
+That's it??"*

+Iri: *"Sokaaa, don't push yourself too much..."*

+Asoka takes off their pack and pulls out a canteen of water.
+They guzzle the water through their face veil.

+Asoka: *"My guts don't feel completely empty yet..."*

+Asoka: **"Iri, when do you predict the temperature will hit 37.5?"**

+Iri: **"In about...3 hours?
+But..."**

+Iri: **"Yes, good!
+Ok, so, ummmmm, go left!
+There's a really low temperature area over there, maybe it's a cave!"**

+### Page 4